tscnlab/LabHandbook/documentation/src/sops/EMG/EMG-USB2+.md

      - Rest is up to you
   3. Click _Start_ to initiate connection with device
      - There should be a prompt: _Acquisition started – don't close OTBiolab Light_
-  4. The rest should be handled by your chosen software
+  4. The rest should be handled by your own software

 ## General Procedure